pytorch/serve/examples/text_classification/README.md

 The explain is called with the following request api http://127.0.0.1:8080/explanations/my_tc_explain

-Torchserve supports Captum Explanations for Eager models of Text Classification Model only.
+Torchserve supports Captum Explanations for Eager models only.

 #### The handler changes: